 It’s as if the words jump off the pages of Scripture.

 “Before I would just read my Bible and I would think, ‘OK, I’ve got my Bible study over,'” Audrey said.
 “But since I’m going through the (D2BD) training, I read the Word and think through it and what it means.

 “That helps me to study God’s Word truly without just reading it and being done with my Bible study.”

 Audrey and her older sister, Olivia, 14, are two of today’s youth who are finding D2BD training materials to be a powerful tool that strengthens their faith.
 It also deepens their understanding of the Bible, while encouraging them to share Christ with their friends.

 “It’s not just about believing in God,” said Audrey, who is going through the online training at Daretobeadaniel.com.
 “It’s about standing firm in your faith and praying and telling others about God.”

 Olivia first went through the D2BD materials at age 10 when her mom brought home a training kit.
 Both her Sunday school teacher and her mom then coached Olivia through the lessons, holding her accountable to learn the memory verses.

-Now, several years later, she’s going back through D2BD’s online course as a refresher.
+Now, several years later, she’s going back through D2BD’s online course.